-Trump set to take questions in Paris
+Trump defends son in Paris

 - The President last held a news conference a week ago in Warsaw

+Trump said the US and France face "grave threats from terrorist organizations that wage war on innocent lives," but said the countries "stand united against these enemies of humanity."

+He made note of the one-year anniversary of the Nice terror attack, saying the US stands with France in its battle against extremism.

-Paris (CNN)President Donald Trump is set to take questions from reporters in Paris amid a swirl of controversy over his oldest son's meeting with a Russian lawyer.
+Trump and Macron took questions from reporters in Paris amid a swirl of controversy over his oldest son's meeting with a Russian lawyer.

-The joint news conference with French President Emmanuel Macron was set to begin around 6:30 p.m. local time (12:30 p.m.
-ET) at the Élysée Palace in central Paris.

 The two men have been sitting for extended talks on security matters, including the civil war in Syria and counterterrorism efforts.
 Earlier, they toured France's national military museum and Napoleon's tomb at Les Invalides.